AbderrahmaneAmerhhi/amtablevuecomponenet/README.md

 field:The field as it is in object data in order to fetch the data related to this field,

+hidden:true or flase if you want to hide fields or not,

 EnableFilter: true or false In order to allow table filtering using this column ,